Yaniv-Shasha/sentinel-training/LAB03-AnalyticsRules/README.md

-### Exercise 3: Create Azure sentinel custom analytics rule.
+### Exercise 4: Review the produce Security incident.

 After we created the custom analytics rule that detect us for  malicious inbox rule rules.
 Let's review the incident that6 created from this analytics rule.